Effect of outer cylinder rotation on the radially heated Taylor-Couette flow: Problem Formulation and Numerical Method

 \subsection{Symmetries}

-We briefly discuss the symmetries of the linearized problem, their consequences and justify our choice of numerical parameters in this section.
-Two symmetries of the linearized perturbation equations for the stationary outer cylinder ($\mu = 0$) were identified previously in by \citet{ali1990stability}.
+We briefly discuss symmetries of the linearized system [Eqs. \eqref{eq:lincontinuity}--\eqref{eq:lin-energy}] and their consequences, and justify our choice of numerical parameters in this section.
+Two symmetries of the linearized perturbation equations for the stationary outer cylinder ($\mu = 0$) were identified previously \cite{ali1990stability}.
 We generalize these symmetries to include any nonzero $\mu$ as

-The symmetry $S^{c/r} (\Omega)$ corresponds to a situation where the inner cylinder is rotated in the opposite direction, i.e., $\Omega_i \rightarrow -\Omega_i$.
+\aghoredit{ In the notation of \citet{ali1990stability}, the superscript ${c/r}$ in the labels for symmetries stands for the (naturally) "convecting/rotating" system.} The symmetry $S_1 = S^{c/r} (\Omega)$ corresponds to a situation where the inner cylinder is rotated in the opposite direction, i.e., $\Omega_i \rightarrow -\Omega_i$.
 For the general case considered in our study with $\mu$ allowed to be nonzero, if we consider $\Omega_o \rightarrow -\Omega_o$, keeping $\mu$ invariant, the modified version of $S^{c/r} (\Omega)$ given in Eq. \eqref{eq:symms1} can be shown to hold.
 It is seen that only $\vb \rightarrow -\vb$ is sufficient to quantify the effect of this transformation on the base state whereas boundary conditions for the perturbation fields remain the same as Eq. \eqref{eq:linbc}.

-The symmetry $S^{c/r} (\DT)$ represents the scenario with temperature gradient reversed, i.e., $\Gr \rightarrow -\Gr$.
+The symmetry $S_2 = S^{c/r} (\DT)$ represents the scenario with temperature gradient reversed, i.e., $\Gr \rightarrow -\Gr$.
 We first note that $\Gr \rightarrow -\Gr$ does not alter the basic temperature profile $\Tb$ as it is nondimensionalized using the temperature contrast $|\DT| = |T_{i} - T_{o}|$.
 As a consequence, $\wb$ (which is completely determined by $\Tb$) is also invariant under $\Gr \rightarrow -\Gr$.
-Substituting $S^{c/r} (\DT) [\hat{u}, \hat{v}, \hat{w}, \hat{T}, \hat{p}; Ta, \Gr, k, \sigma, \mu, m]$ in Eq. \eqref{eq:modal_ansatz} and Eqs. \eqref{eq:lincontinuity}-\eqref{eq:lin-energy}, we obtain the complex conjugated version of the original system.
+Substituting $S^{c/r} (\DT) [\hat{u}, \hat{v}, \hat{w}, \hat{T}, \hat{p}; Ta, \Gr, k_z, \sigma, \mu, m]$ in Eq. \eqref{eq:modal_ansatz} and Eqs. \eqref{eq:lincontinuity}-\eqref{eq:lin-energy}, we obtain the complex conjugated version of the original system.
 This is independent of whether $\mu$ is zero or otherwise.
 Hence the $S^{c/r} (\DT)$ symmetry can be extended for nonzero $\mu$ as well, implying that for each $\Gr > 0$ there exists an equivalent case of $\Gr < 0$ with the inner wall being cooler than the outer wall.